vinloren/rsa_haskell/README.md

 ### 2 Finding phi
 Actually this is done in genRSA.hs since it is there the only place where phi is required.
 In is not eventually used anymore once 'c' and 'd' are found.
-The <b>let phi = lcm (fact1-1) (fact2-1)</b> is simple as such since Haskell already supplies the lcm function natively.
+The <b>let phi = lcm (fact1-1) (fact2-1)</b> is simple as such since Haskell already supplies the lcm function nativly.

 ### 3 Choosing a 'cipher exponent'
 Any small prime can be chosen as cipher exponent provided it is coprime with 'phi'.
 To find 'x' being coprime with phi to become cipher exponent 'c', a small list of primes suffices